 What is the Provost Fellows program, and how can I apply?

-The Provost Fellows program is an initiative supported the Department of Chemistry and Biochemistry has to attract the very best graduate student applicants to TTU.
-Recipients of this distinctive honor are entitled to a guaranteed 12-month research assistantship stipend at $2000/month, special tuition and fee scholarships, etc. All graduate applicants will be automatically considered for the Provost Fellows program, i.e. no special application is necessary.
+The Provost Fellows program is an initiative supported by the Department of Chemistry and Biochemistry designed to attract the very best graduate student applicants to TTU.
+Recipients of this distinctive honor are entitled to a guaranteed 12-month stipend at $2000/month, special tuition and fee scholarships.
+All graduate applicants will be automatically considered for the Provost Fellows program, i.e. no special application is necessary.
 Applicants who are chosen for the Provost Fellows program will learn of this in their offer letters.

 Will you waive the application fee?

 No. The application fee is required by the Texas Tech University Office of Graduate Admissions for a graduate application and they will not waive it.
 However, the departmental application for the chemistry graduate program does not have a fee–you may submit our application (AGFS) free of charge.

 Do I need to apply to both the Graduate School and to the Department of Chemistry & Biochemistry?

 Yes.
 Application files will not be reviewed unless all required materials have been sent to the department, and if the applicant is given an offer by the department, then applicants cannot gain admission to Texas Tech University without completing an application to the Graduate School.
 Although in principle you can wait to apply to the Graduate School until after waiting to hear of the department's decision, it will cause a delay in issuing an I-20.